 If you're looking for restaurants near Madison Park Beach, they have The Independent Pizzeria (they're serving wood-fired pizza), McGilvra's Bar and Restaurant (Irish pub), Cactus Madison Park (Mexican restaurant), How To Cook A Wolf - Madison Park (restaurant serving a housemade pasta, wood-fired pizza, and fish dish), Bamboo Thai Cuisine (Thai restaurant in 42nd Ave), Madison Kitchen (an American cafe serving breakfast and lunch), and Hanok (Asian fusion restaurant).
 There are shops in E Madison St, they have Madison Park Jewelers (a top-rated jewelry designer store near Madison Park Beach), Cookin' at Madison Park (Kitchen supply store) The Original Children's Shop (Children's clothing store), Madison Park Museum Quality Framing (picture frame shop), Madison Books (Book store), and Bert's Red Apple Market (grocery store).

 They have 4 schools in this neighborhood, these are Madison Park Co-Op Pre-School (located on 43rd Ave E and near Madison Park Beach), University Tutors for Seattle Schools (located on E Madison St #2, and near Madison Park and Bert's Red Apple Market), Carlsons Pre School (located on 38th Ave E, and west of University Tutors for Seattle Schools), and Mc Gilvra Elementary School (located on 38th Ave E, and east of Broadmoor).
 They only have 2 libraries, Fiske Genealogical Library in 43rd Ave E (located south of Madison Park Beach), and Little Free Library in McGilvra Blvd E (a 5-min walk from Madison Park Co-Op Pre-School).
 Homes in the Madison Park area have recently sold for between $599k and $4.7 million.
-To see today's real estate listings in Madison Park, Seattle, please click the link below.
+To see today's real estate listings in Madison Park, Seattle, please click the link above.